Lmao-Boldireff24/Lmao-Boldireff24/README.md

 # Hello hello! 👋

-I'm Vadim Boldireff, a passionate and dedicated Game Engine Programmer with a strong foundation in C++ and 3D mathematics.
+I'm Vadim Boldireff, a passionate and dedicated Graphics Programmer with a strong foundation in C++ and 3D mathematics.
 I recently graduated from Isart Digital Montreal and am actively seeking opportunities to contribute my skills in rendering, physics, and low-level systems to a professional team.

 I thrive on solving complex technical challenges, which led me to develop my own game engine from the ground up.
 I'm passionate about performance optimization and creating robust, efficient systems.